 A student who withdraws from NUR 219 and NUR 221 by the last day to drop an individual course or who withdraws totally from the University during the first semester of the sophomore level of nursing must reapply for admission.
 A student may reapply to the nursing program only once following withdrawal from the first semester of the sophomore level.
 Readmission is not guaranteed and is dependent upon the applicant pool for that particular year.
 A student who is readmitted will have 5 years from the date of readmission to complete the nursing program.

-Revised 4/27/10, Revised 08/17/16 Revised and Approved by SON 10/24/17
+Revised 4/27/10, Revised 08/17/16

-Pre-licensure BSN Progression Policy
+BSN Progression Policy